DeltaRig/Angular/README.md

 ### Reactive Forms

-In Angular, both FormControl and FormGroup are subclasses of AbstractControl.
+In Angular, FormControl, FormGroup and _FormArray_ are subclasses of AbstractControl.
 AbstractControl is an abstract base class that provides common functionality for all types of form controls, including FormControl, FormGroup, and FormArray.

 _AbstractControl_ defines the following properties and methods that are common to all form controls: